Kirchenkampf: World War II

 Summi Pontificatus ("On the Limitations of the Authority of the State"), issued 20 October 1939, was the first papal encyclical issued by Pope Pius XII, and established some of the themes of his papacy.
 During the drafting of the letter, the Second World War commenced with the Nazi/Soviet invasion of Catholic Poland.
-Couched in diplomatic language, Pius endorses Catholic resistance, and states his disapproval of the war, racism, anti-semitism, the Nazi/Soviet invasion of Poland and the persecutions of the church.
+Couched in diplomatic language, Pius endorses Catholic resistance, and states his disapproval of the war, racism, anti-semitism, the Nazi/Soviet invasion of Poland and the brutal attacks on the churches.

 In March 1941, Vatican Radio decried the wartime position of the Catholic Church in Germany: "The religious situation in Germany is pathetic.
 All young men that feel their vocation is to take Holy Orders must forego this desire.
 The number of monasteries and convents which have been dissolved has become even larger.
 The development and maintenance of the Christian life has been rendered difficult.
 All that remains of the once great Catholic press in Germany are a few Parish magazines.
 The threat of a national religion is looming increasingly over all religious life.
 This national religion is based solely on the Fuhrer's will".

 On 26 July 1941, Bishop August Graf von Galen wrote to the government to complain "The Secret Police has continued to rob the property of highly respected German men and women merely because they belonged to Catholic orders".
 Often Galen directly protested to Hitler over violations of the Concordat.
 When in 1936, Nazis removed crucifixes in school, protest by Galen led to public demonstration.
 Like Konrad von Preysing, he assisted with the drafting of the 1937 papal encyclical.
 His three powerful sermons of July and August 1941 earned him the nickname of the "Lion of Munster".
 The sermons were printed and distributed illegally.
 He denounced the lawlessness of the Gestapo, the confiscations of church properties and the cruel program of Nazi euthanasia.
 He attacked the Gestapo for seizing church properties and converting them to their own purposes – including use as cinemas and brothels.

 On 26 June 1941, the German bishops drafted a pastoral letter from their Fulda Conference, to be read from all pulpits on 6 July: "Again and again have the bishops brought their justified claims and complaints before the proper authorities...
 Through this pastoral declaration the Bishops want you to see the real situation of the church".
 The bishops wrote that the church faced "restrictions and limitations put on the teaching of their religion and on church life" and of great obstacles in the fields of Catholic education, freedom of service and religious festivals, the practice of charity by religious orders and the role of preaching morals.
 Catholic presses had been silenced and kindergartens closed and religious instruction in schools nearly stamped out: